We perform endoscopies to diagnose, monitor and treat symptoms of the digestive tract.

 Once placed, it will stay permanently in your stomach or duodenum.

-A Cytosponge is a small capsule which is attached to a fine string.
+An endosign test involves a small capsule which is attached to a fine string being swallowed.
 After swallowing, the capsule coating (vegetarian gelatin) dissolves in the stomach to release a small brush which when removed allows cell collection from the lining of the oesophagus (gullet or food-pipe).
 These cells are then analysed for abnormalities.